varunkukade/ReactNative-Intermediate-EventManagement/README.md

    9. React-native-async-storage - For storage of data to remember state of logged in user.
    10. React-native-image picker and React native permissions - To access the media storage of device.
    11. React-native-reanimated - This is a animated library by React Native.
 It has better performance than Animated API of React native as Animated API involves constant to and fro communication between UI and JS thread.
 Reanimated completely works on UI thread by utilizing the concept of worklets.
+   12. React-native-image-resizer - Use to create different image sizes for different purposes.
+Also size of image can be reduced.

   Current features in the app: